TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/visual-basic/index.md

     System.Console.WriteLine("Hello, World!")
   End Sub
 End Module

 ```

 {% endraw %}

-[Hello World](https://sampleprograms.io/projects/hello-world) in [Visual Basic](https://sampleprograms.io/languages/visual-basic) was written by:
+Hello World in [Visual Basic](https://sampleprograms.io/languages/visual-basic) was written by:

 - AaronLenoir
 - Jeremy Grifski

+This article was written by:

+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 04 2018 13:58:37.
-The solution was first committed on May 04 2018 00:59:34.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution